SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

-# Exercise 03 - use SAP AI Launchpad to deploy a Large Language Model with Generative AI Hub on SAP AI Core
+# Exercise 02 - Use SAP AI Launchpad to deploy a Large Language Model with Generative AI Hub on SAP AI Core

 ## Open SAP AI Launchpad
 👉 Go to your BTP subaccount **CAP AI CodeJam**.
 Navigate to Instances and Subscriptions and select SAP AI Launchpad from the Subscriptions.